Skip to main content

 Lab/Group

-Etienne first became interested in immunology and genetics at age 16, during his internships with Prof Chris Goodnow at the Australian National University (ANU) in Canberra, and with Prof Alain Fischer at the INSERM Institute in Paris.
+Etienne first became interested in immunology and genetics at age 16, during his internships with Prof Chris Goodnow (2025 Crafoord Prize winner) at the Australian National University (ANU) in Canberra, and with Prof Alain Fischer at the INSERM Institute in Paris.
 Etienne was awarded the Alexander McTaggart Award for Honours at ANU in 2015, studying the fundamentals of immune development and responses.
 In 2021, Etienne completed a PhD at the Garvan Institute of Medical Research, in the laboratory of Prof. Chris Goodnow.
-This PhD studied the shared genetic overlaps between autoimmune diseases and immune cancers.
-It was awarded the UNWS Dean's Award, and revealed mechanisms behind several novel genetic checkpoints controlling killer CD8 T cell and B cell dysregulation in autoimmune diseases.
+This PhD, on the shared genetic overlaps between autoimmune diseases and immune malignancies, was awarded the UNWS Dean's Award, and elucidated key mechanisms controlling immune tolerance.
+Including several discoveries relating to the role of cytokines and JAK-STAT signalling in controlling killer CD8 T cells and aberrant B cells, which are contributing to several autoimmune diseases.
+Etienne then completed a postdoc with A/Prof Owen Siggs, studying Acquired Errors of Immunity, immune syndromes caused by monogenic acquired mutations.
+And a second postdoc with Prof Joseph Powell, a world-leader in single-cell genetics and eQTL.
+Etienne retained an ongoing interest in monogenic immune diseases caused by germline or acquired variants in STAT3, EGR2, KMT2D, CARD11, UBA1.
+Etienne’s work on STAT3 mutations in CD8 T cells (published in Immunity, in 2022) led to a major ongoing interest in CD8 T cell clones in rheumatoid arthritis.

 Awards